Eremiascincus richardsonii: Diet

-This sand swimmer has a diet that can consists of a variety of different animals that live around them and can include such insects as grasshoppers, moths, beetles, termites, spiders and has been described on occasion to eat other small lizards.
-This skinks also can eat fruit as part of its diet.
+This sand swimmer’s diet consists of a variety of different animals that live around them which can include arthropods such as grasshoppers, moths, beetles, termites, and spiders, and has been described on occasion to eat other small lizards.
+These skinks also can eat fruit as part of its diet.
 When the E.richardsonii is agitated by waiting to capture its prey, the tail waves in a "cat like fashion" and the E.richardsonii forages over large distances and is an aggressive hunter.

 Distribution

 The E.richardsonii is commonly spread throughout arid regions of Australia and has been identified in a range of States around Australia that have desert skinks.
 This includes areas of Western Australia such as the Nullarbor Plain and the Tanami.
-In New South Wales some of these locations include the North Far Western Plains right through to the Southern Far Western Plains and many arid areas in between, with some isolated occurrences in the Northern North Western Slopes of the state.
+In New South Wales, some of these locations include the North Far Western Plains right through to the Southern Far Western Plains and many arid areas in between, with some isolated occurrences in the Northern North Western Slopes of the state.
 In the Northern Territory, distribution includes the Kimberly Desert and the Macdonnell Ranges, and within South Australia, this species can be found in the Simpson Desert and other arid regions.
 These skinks are not known to be located or to inhabit arid areas of Victoria.

 Although both species of the banded skinks inhabit sandy soils, the E.richardsonii can also be found on heavy and stony soils, not just limited to desert sands.
 This reptile has also been found in deep crevices and caves due to the nocturnal life that it lives and also other dark areas such as rabbit holes.

 Reproduction

-This species in the past was believed to carry its young which is known to be viviparous, however this was later found to be incorrect.
-Newer studies that have been conducted on this have proven that the E.richarsonii is actually oviparous which means it lays eggs.
-The skink commonly lays 4-5 eggs per clutch, however this did grow slightly with one of the studies finding that there was an increase in clutch size when the skink was larger.
-This same study also explained that sexual maturity for the E.richardsonii was 69mm for females and 67mm for males.
+This species was previously believed to be viviparous, however this was later found to be incorrect.
+It is instead oviparous.
+E.richarsonii commonly lays 4-5 eggs per clutch, however some studies suggest an increase in clutch size when the parent skink is larger.

+Sexual maturity for the E.richardsonii was 69mm for females and 67mm for males.